 - The government has to be the one taking the land, so if it isn’t the government (or an authorized company like a utilities company), then the case can be shut down.

 - The government needs to try to pay you first, or else they need to go back and start over.

 - The government needs to have a “public use” for the land; they can’t take it for a private company or individual’s use.

 There are other strict rules about how these processes need to be executed and in what order, but these are the core issues that can be challenged in eminent domain cases.
 Sometimes challenging these issues leads to success; if the court sees that the entity is not properly authorized or that the reason they want the land does not benefit the public, the eminent domain action should stop.
 However, if the government is taking your land to build roads, improve utilities, build pipelines, or perform some other obvious public use, the only thing you can challenge is the processes, their timing, and the payments.

 If the government makes any missteps and fails to perform procedural steps at the right time, they might need to start over again with the seizure process, which could drag out the proceedings long enough that it is no longer “worth it” to take your land.

 Does the State of Texas Have to Pay for Property in Eminent Domain?

 If the State of Texas wants to take your property for public use, they have to pay you a fair price for it.
 They also need to make you a bona fide purchase offer first before turning to eminent domain.
 With the eminent domain process, the government exerts a lot of pressure on landowners, and it is often difficult to determine what a fair price is and how much you should be paid for your land through eminent domain.
-Many times, working with a Texas eminent domain lawyer will help you get the fair value you need by fighting for your case in the following ways.
+Many times, working with a Houston eminent domain lawyer will help you get the fair value you need by fighting for your case in the following ways.